jcdavison/learn_to_code/fundamental_web_programming_todos.md

 - [ ] Write a method that uses an equality check `==` to return different strings
 - [ ] Demonstate awareness of the index positions inside a `String`
 - [ ] Manually iterate from left to right, right to left of a `String`
+- [ ] Familiarize yourself with the ruby `String` standard library
+- [ ] Identify the resoures required to gain a more complex skillset with the `String`

 ## RUBY ARRAY

+include link to blog post
 - [ ] Create an `Array`
 - [ ] Populate an `Array` with a `String`, `Hash`, `Boolean`, `nil`, `Fixnum`, `Float` even another `Array`
 - [ ] Access an `Array` with at least 5 things using an index based lookup